LiGroup-NJUBiophysics/openAICG2/docs/source/main_sh3.rst

 Example 1. protein sh3 based on one bead model
 ==============================================
-To use this example on your local computer, you need to clone or download the folder example from the GitHub repository of openaicg2.
+To use this example on your local computer, you need to clone or download the folder example from the GitHub repository of openmicron.

 .. code-block:: python